top of page

 The idea of hockey in Florida should no longer be a foreign one to sports fans – the Florida Panthers and Tampa Bay Lightning have been in the league for several decades with their respective successes in the NHL.
 The ECHL also has several Florida teams, including the Orlando Solar Bears.

-Perhaps unfairly forgotten about by most in the Central Florida sports landscape, this hidden gem provides a perfect opportunity to see some great hockey in an A-plus facility that won’t break your bank.
+Perhaps unfairly forgotten by most in the Central Florida sports landscape, this hidden gem provides a perfect opportunity to see some great hockey in an A-plus facility that won’t break the bank.
 In the last few years, Orlando’s sports revival has seen the stock of the Solar Bears experience rise exponentially, with fans packing the house on a nightly basis for Orlando hockey.

-Food & Beverage 5
+Food & Beverage 4

-Atmosphere 4
+Atmosphere 5

 Neighborhood 5

-Fans 3
+Fans 4

-The disappointment here, however, is the lack of fans.
-While bigger games do draw larger fan totals, such as opening night, themed nights, and playoff games, your run-of-the-mill, mid-week games only draw about half capacity, which can leave the arena looking bare in some places.
-Even during playoff games, the upper-most deck of Amway Center is covered by large curtains.
-That said, the attendance has been growing as of late, which is encouraging for the Solar Bears and their quest to return to prominence.
+The disappointment here, however, is the closed upper level.
+While bigger games do draw larger fan totals, such as on opening night, themed nights, and during playoff games, your run-of-the-mill mid-week games only draw about half capacity, which can leave the arena looking bare in some places.

 Access 5